-- (b) Any driver who wishes to bid on a charter or special trip over fifty (50) kilometers (one way) must book off their regular run or a portion thereof where it will interfere with the charter or special trips, as agreed to by Management. - (c) The regular run or portion thereof would then be filled by a spare-board casual driver. - 3. (a) Upon arrival at the destination point, the driver shall be informed of whether he is to be placed on standby and the duration of the standby period.
+- (b) Any driver who wishes to bid on a charter or special trip over fifty (50) kilometers (one way) must book off their regular run or a portion thereof where it will interfere with the charter or special trips, as agreed to by Management. - (c) The regular run or portion thereof would then be filled by a spare-board casual driver. - (a) Upon arrival at the destination point, the driver shall be informed of whether they are to be placed on standby and the duration of the standby period.
 During any period of standby, the bus driver shall be paid at the full hourly rate for all hours or a portion thereof while on standby. - 4.
 Drivers on charter or special trips exceeding one (1) day shall be guaranteed not less than their normal daily rate of pay while on assignment.
 Excluding the day of departure and the day of return no driver shall receive less than eight (8) hours pay per day while on charter or special trips. - 5.
-Where it is necessary for a driver to drive for more than eight (8) hours, he/she will not drive for more than twelve (12) hours without taking an eight (8) hour rest period, without pay. - 6. (a) Drivers will be provided with a per diem of \$35 and upon receipt of a statement will be reimbursed to a maximum of eighty dollars (\$80) for lodging expenses for each twenty-four (24) hour period. - (b) For partial days, meal allowance as follows:
+Where it is necessary for a driver to drive for more than eight (8) hours, they will not drive for more than twelve (12) hours without taking an eight (8) hour rest period, without pay. - 6.
+Drivers who are required to park buses at their residences shall receive an allowance of fifteen dollars (\$15.00) per month for the months of November through February to compensate them for electricity used for plug-ins.